 - Do the products expire or age in any way?
 Does it require any special type of storage conditions in order to maintain optimum quality?

 - How easily can you restock?
 Is there anything that, at times, might be unavailable?
 How long does a manufacturing order or shipment to your processing center (or office) take?

 - How quickly do you expect products to sell?
 Does your business focus on moving a lot of inventory or selling the right, more expensive items to a few buyers?

 - Can you scale up storage in the event of success?
 You don’t want to be caught unaware by an unexpected spike in sales.

 You will also want to consider storage costs, which can similarly vary based on the nature of your products.
 Look into what’s locally available or consider an external fulfillment service.
-This guide can provide you with further information, and here’s a pricing guide:

 If you are handling manufacturing or creating your own products, you will need to consider production costs.
 The numbers here will vary so greatly that only you can do the math, but we do have a few tips and action items:

 - You can mitigate some of the production costs through bulk orders, but you’ll become a little less adaptable in the process.
 What if you want to change your design or model after you start?
 What if you find a small design flaw in the first batch?
 You will need to strike the right balance.